MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-next-release-notes.md

 Support for the latest versions of the [Leap Motion Unity Modules](https://developer.leapmotion.com/unity) is now compatible with MRTK 2.7.0.
 See [How to Configure MRTK for Leap Motion](../features/cross-platform/leap-motion-mrtk.md) for more information.

+Big thanks to @jackyangzzh for contributing the new LeapMotionOrientationExample scene!

-### Targetted speech events raised no longer restricted to gaze pointers.
+### Targeted speech events raised no longer restricted to gaze pointers.

-Previously, targetted speech events could only be raised on objects which were focused on with the gaze pointer.
-Now, objects can recieve speech events if they are focused by any pointer.
+Previously, targeted speech events could only be raised on objects which were focused on with the gaze pointer.
+Now, objects can receive speech events if they are focused by any pointer.

 [Speech Events with Far Pointers](https://user-images.githubusercontent.com/39840334/117516612-6fa00500-af4e-11eb-94ba-d5fb2ed4e7de.gif)